Cray-HPE/docs-csm/070-USP-INSTALL-WORKAROUNDS.md

 ### Utility Storage Installation Troubleshooting

 Occasionally we observe an installation failure during the ceph install.
 We will break these up into scenarios.
 Please match your scenario prior to executing any workarounds

 #### Scenario 1

-**`IMPORTANT (FOR NODE INSTALLS/REINSTALLS ONLY)`**: If your ceph install failed please check the following
+**`IMPORTANT (FOR NODE INSTALLS/REINSTALLS ONLY)`**: If your Ceph install failed please check the following

 ```bash
  ncn-s# ceph osd tree